-We have audited the accompanying Parent Company Only Balance Sheets of Great Tree Pharmacy Co., Ltd. (the "Company") as of December 31, 2022 and December 31, 2021, and the related Parent Company Only Statements of Comprehensive Income, Changes in Equity and Cash Flows for the years ended December 31, 2022 and December 31, 2021, as well as Notes to the Parent Company Only Financial Statements, including the Summary of Significant Accounting Policies (together "the Parent Company Only Financial Statements").
+We have audited the accompanying Parent Company Only Balance Sheets of Great Tree Pharmacy Co., Ltd. (the "Company") as of December 31, 2023 and December 31, 2022, and the related Parent Company Only Statements of Comprehensive Income, Changes in Equity and CashFlows for the years ended December 31, 2023 and December 31, 2022, as well as Notes to the Parent Company Only Financial Statements, including the Summary of Significant Accounting Policies (together "the Parent Company Only Financial Statements").

-Based on the opinion of our CPA, the Parent Company Only Financial Statements in the preceding paragraph have been prepared according to the "Regulations Governing the Preparation of Financial Reports by Securities Issuers," and may fairly present, in all material aspects, the individual financial status of Great Tree Pharmacy Co., Ltd. as of December 31, 2022 and December 31, 2021, as well as its individual financial performance and individual cash flow from January 1, 2022 to December 31, 2022 and from January 1, 2021 to December 31, 2021.
+Based on the opinion of our CPA and the audit findings of our auditors and the audit reports of external auditors (please refer to the Other Matters section), the Parent Company Only Financial Statements in the preceding paragraph have been prepared according to the "Regulations Governing the Preparation of Financial Reports by Securities Issuers," and may fairly present, in all material aspects, the individual financial status of Great Tree Pharmacy Co., Ltd. as of December 31, 2023 and December 31, 2022, as well as its individual financial performance and individual cash flow from January 1, 2023 to December 31, 2023 and from January 1, 2022 to December 31, 2022.